Judicial Assistant: Stephanie Sutton

-In order to avail oneself of an opportunity to coordinate proceedings via internet “zoom” technology, the party filing the “Notice of Hearing” (or trial, etc.) must:
+In order to avail oneself of an opportunity to appear remotely (e.g., via telephone, internet “zoom” technology) the party requesting such accommodation must:

 - Secure permission from the Judicial Assistant when initially coordinating the hearing.
 (Otherwise, a motion and order will be required.
 Late/last minute requests are disfavored and generally will not be allowed).

 - “NOTICE OF HEARINGS” should include one (1) contact email for the party filing the “Notice.”
 That email address is the address where the Judicial Assistant will send the “zoom” invitation approximately one (1) week prior to the scheduled matter.
 A copy of the notice should be emailed to the Judicial Assistant at firstname.lastname@example.org.

 - IT IS THEN THE NOTICING PARTY’S (i.e., contact email) RESPONSIBILITY TO FORWARD, AND CERTIFY DOING SO, THE ZOOM INVIATION TO ALL PARTIES/ENTITIES ENTITLED TO NOTICE OF THE PROCEEDING(S), such as all entities of record via filed “Notice of Appearance.”

 Example: The zoom invitation will be sent to [“email address provided”] approximately one (1) week prior to the hearing.
 That contact email addressee is then responsible for forwarding the zoom invitation to all parties for the hearing.

 Parties need not wait to receive the “zoom” invitation to file their “Notice.”
 UNDER NO CIRCUMSTANCES SHOULD THE ACTUAL “ZOOM” LINK APPEAR ON THE “NOTICE” BEING FILED WITH THE CLERK.
 This rule is designed to limit “unintended appearances” by non-parties and other “zoom marauders.”

 *”Zoom” proceedings cannot, obviously, be coordinated where a party entitled to appear does not possess internet capabilities, or where parties fail to coordinate receipt of evidence in advance.